 Learning and teaching

-However, independent study is an important aspect of this programme, either alone or in a group, since it allows you to develop key research, analysis and communication skills and develop your own ideas.
+However, independent study is an important aspect of this programme, either alone or in a group, as it allows you to develop key research, analysis and communication skills and develop your own ideas.

-Most of our modules are assessed through written assignments, which you’ll choose from a range of topics.
+Most of our modules are assessed through written assignments.
 To help you prepare, you’ll be able to submit a draft to your tutor for comment beforehand, and we offer other forms of support as well.
 You’ll also complete group projects and project reports.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.